adlnet/Starting-from-SCORM-A-Developers-Guide/Instructions.md

 *Initializing Data Using imsmanifest.xml*

-In the imsmanifest.xml file, identify <item></item> tags associated with SCOs that are to be converted.
+In the imsmanifest.xml file, identify `<item>` tags associated with SCOs that are to be converted.
 Create a json object like the example below that includes configuration values of the items in the list above.
-Include this object in the <adlcp:dataFromLMS></adlcp:dataFromLMS> element for the items that reference SCOs.
-The dataFromLMS tag value is used to initialize the cmi.launch_data SCORM Data Model element and can be used at run-time to set the necessary xAPI configuration values.
+Include this object in the `<adlcp:dataFromLMS>` element for the items that reference SCOs.
+The `<adlcp:dataFromLMS>` tag value is used to initialize the `cmi.launch_data` SCORM Data Model element and can be used at run-time to set the necessary xAPI configuration values.
 The following is an example JSON configuration object:

 ``` json
     {